florianjehn/Societal_Collapse/references.md

 Tainter, J. (1988).
 The Collapse of Complex Societies.
 Cambridge University Press.

 Tainter, J. A. (2023).
 How Scholars Explain Collapse.
 In How Worlds Collapse.
 Routledge.

+Tähtinen, L., Toivonen, S., & Rashidfarokhi, A. (2024).
+Landscape and domains of possible future threats from a societal point of view.
+Journal of Contingencies and Crisis Management, 32(1), e12529. https://doi.org/10.1111/1468-5973.12529

 Tetlock, P., Lebow, R. N., & Parker, N. G. (2006).
 Chapter 1.
 Counterfactual Thought Experiments: Why we can’t live without and how we must learn to live with them.
 In Unmaking the West: “What-If?”
 Scenarios That Rewrite World History.
 University of Michigan Press.